A TRAIL RUNNING ASCENT

 We are proud to have all our trips led by local athletes and bring awareness to the rich culture of the High Atlas Mountains.

-The trip logo symbolises this through the inclusion of Aroumd village (ⴰⵔⴻⵎⴷ:) in the local language of Tamazight.
+The trip logo symbolises this through the inclusion of Arumd village (ⴰⵔⴻⵎⴷ:) in the local language of Tamazight.
 This highlights how the amazing local partnerships is what makes Haraka Baraka complete.

 Aroumd village is the last village before the ascent to Mount Toubkal, and is home to several of our runners.
 It is also the village which will host us on our first night of the Toubkal challenge, offering an insight into the calm and peaceful nature of those who reside here.